Ultrasonic Cleaning Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Ultrasonic Cleaning Market Analysis by Mordor Intelligence

-The ultrasonic cleaning market is valued at USD 1.58 billion in 2025 and is forecast to reach USD 2.03 billion by 2030, advancing at a 5.14% CAGR.
+Ultrasonic cleaning market size in 2026 is estimated at USD 1.66 billion, growing from 2025 value of USD 1.58 billion with 2031 projections showing USD 2.11 billion, growing at 4.96% CAGR over 2026-2031.
 The upward trend stems from stricter contamination rules in semiconductors and medical devices, the rapid scale-up of EV battery lines, and expanding use of aqueous chemistries that meet environmental mandates.
 Growth is further catalyzed by Industry 4.0 initiatives that link cleaning units to plant-wide data platforms, enabling predictive maintenance and lower downtime.
 Makers of high-frequency systems are also benefiting from the miniaturization of consumer electronics, which demands sub-micron debris removal.
 At the same time, capital-intensive multistage systems are reshaping buying patterns, creating space for leasing models and service-based offerings that make advanced capabilities accessible to smaller manufacturers.

 Key Report Takeaways